BSA,

 I had the same issue on my Strida SX ,which is new and just clock-in 120kms. from mid-November 2013.

-Before the clicking noise happened ,my Strida also developed another sound ,and after careful observation on my morning rides, first, I noticed that the sound is coming from the front wheel rubbing against the screws of the fender, creating an intermittent rubbing sound.When I removed the front fender, the rubbing sound was gone (problem solved) :smiley: , BUT another sound appeared and this time around the “clicking” noise which is also intermittent ,sometimes happening at uphills, sometimes downhills :frowning: .
+Before the clicking noise happened ,my Strida also developed another sound ,and after careful observation on my morning rides, first, I noticed that the sound is coming from the front wheel rubbing against the screws of the fender, creating an intermittent rubbing sound.When I removed the front fender, the rubbing sound was gone (problem solved) , BUT another sound appeared and this time around the “clicking” noise which is also intermittent ,sometimes happening at uphills, sometimes downhills .

 Yesterday, another big surprise to me is the rear wheel (also with fender) after cleaning the sides of the rear wheel, using my torchlite to see , I was surprised to see that the side wall of the rear wheel is already scraped off (I hiope I can post the photo of my wheel showing the scraped side) due to rubbing against the fender mounting screws.
 It seemed that the clearance to the wheel is too small and when under load during my rides it tended to expand and rubbed against the screws.I had removed the rear fender to solve the problem and bought a new spare tyre just in case the damaged tyre give way.I do not know if this happened to any other Strida SX users using 18" wheels?